LuxoftAKutsan/sdl_evolution/proposals/nnnn-sdl_on_agl.md

     libcrypt.so.1 => /lib/x86_64-linux-gnu/libcrypt.so.1 (0x00007fb77b882000)
 ```

-This libraries should be ported and preinstalled on the distribution of of AGL linux before running SDL.
+These libraries should be ported and preinstalled on the distribution of of AGL linux before running SDL.

 ### Automated testing